 Other experimental techniques you can use include crowdfunding platforms, pre-sales, mockups, and product simulations—to name a few.

+In conclusion, the validation process is crucial for verifying the feasibility of your business idea and a YES Business Coach can assist you throughout the process.
 Whatever technique(s) you choose, know that you’re doing your potential business a great service by educating yourself before you launch!